 World Health Organization – Clicking on this link will send you to the child injury prevention page within the WHO website.
 It includes information on road traffic injuries, statistics and tips on preventing such injuries.

 Child Auto Accident Injuries – This link directs you to a .pdf report by the National Highway Traffic Safety Administration.
 It presents data and statistics on the most common child traffic injuries.
 The report offers in-depth analysis of upper and lower body injuries, along with the primary causes of those injuries.

-Child Passenger Safety – CDC – The Centers for Disease Control and Prevention website has a great deal of information on motor vehicle safety regarding teens and children.
+Child Passenger Safety – CDC – The Centers for Disease Control and Prevention website has a great deal of information.
+The info is on motor vehicle safety regarding teens and children.
 This link will allow you to learn about proper safety techniques and how to protect child passengers.

 Lisa S. Levine P.A. – Broward County Child Injury Lawyer

 A child injury can be a traumatic experience for all parties involved.
-Knowing that your child is hurt can be extremely stressful for a parent and has the potential to turn the life of a family upside down.
-If the injury was the result of negligence, legal avenues should be pursued in order to hold the offending party responsible for their actions.
+Knowing that your child is hurt can be extremely stressful for a parent.
+It has the potential to turn the life of a family upside down.
+If the injury was the result of negligence, legal avenues should be pursued.
+We will help hold the offending party responsible for their actions.

 As a Southeastern Florida practice, we offer our legal services to victims of negligence throughout Broward County, including Miramar, Coral Springs, Pompano Beach, Margate, Oakland Park, Tamarac, and surrounding communities.
 To see if you should proceed with legal action, we offer free and confidential initial consultation for potential clients.
-In order to schedule a time to meet with our legal team and discuss your case, please call (954) 256-1820 or send an online message.
+In order to schedule a time to meet with our Fort Lauderdale child car accident injury lawyer and discuss your case, please call (954) 256-1820 or send an online message.